fwcd/spleeter-pytorch/README.md

 ## Conversion to Core ML

-To convert the model to Core ML, run
+The non-FFT parts of the Spleeter model can be converted to Core ML, for efficient inference on macOS/iOS devices.
+To perform the conversion, run

 ```sh
 ./convert-to-coreml